argosatcore/Deb_Dots/README.md

  The layout for this README.md was heavely influenced by that of [Spencer Tipping](https://github.com/spencertipping/dotfiles).
 Also, he (along with some contributors) created an amazing tool for data processing pipelines in bash called [**_`ni`_**](https://github.com/spencertipping/ni).
 You should definetively check it out.

-These dot files were started with a minimal Debian installation, but they should work with any Debian installation or Debian-based distribution.
+These dot files were started with a minimal Debian installation, so they should work with any Debian installation or Debian-based distribution.
 It is worth mentioning that although I use these dots on Debian, I've made an effort to keep them as distribution agnostic as possible.
 I have managed to deploy them succesfully on other distributions, especifically on [Arch Linux](https://archlinux.org/) (_btw_) and [Void Linux](https://voidlinux.org/).

 If you find any of this useful, feel free to grab any part or all of it.